rdeits/AdaptiveDistanceFields.jl/README.md

 # Usage

+Check out the `examples` folder for additional demonstrations.

 To construct the adaptively sampled distance field, you need to at least provide the true signed distance function (typically one which is very expensive to compute) and a range over which to approximate it:

 ```julia